 In The Complete Book of Juicing, naturopathic physician Michael Murray, N.D., recommends juicing a

 He says drinking this 8 oz blend twice daily, in conjunction with supplements or medical treatment, should speed up digestion, sooth the intestine and help eliminate gas.

 Here are some Yoga poses that can help with indigestion as well (if you’re new to yoga, you can google below poses for instructions):

-Cobra Pose – stretches abdominal muscles, stimulates circulation, improves digestions and relives constipation.
+Cobra Pose – stretches abdominal muscles, stimulates circulation, improves digestions, and relieves constipation.

-Spinal Twist – aids digestion by making it easier for food to move though the intestines
+Spinal Twist – aids digestion by making it easier for food to move through the intestines

 Cat Pose – the digestive tract is compressed, cleansing, and renewing the blood reservoirs in the abdominal region.

 Wind Relieving Pose (with nose touching your knee) – hold this pose of up to a minute.
 The excess gas would be removed from the stomach and intestines, thus improving the digestive system.

 “A good eater must be a good man; for a good eater must have good digestion, and a good digestion depends upon a good conscience.”- Benjamin Disraeli